Douglas MacArthur: Field Marshal of the Philippine Army

-When the Commonwealth of the Philippines achieved semi-independent status in 1935, President of the Philippines Manuel Quezon asked MacArthur to supervise the creation of a Philippine Army.
-Quezon and MacArthur had been personal friends since the latter's father had been Governor-General of the Philippines, 35 years earlier.
-With President Roosevelt's approval, MacArthur accepted the assignment.
+When the Commonwealth of the Philippines achieved semi-independent status in 1935, President of the Philippines Manuel Quezon asked his longtime friend MacArthur to supervise the creation of a Philippine Army.
+With President Roosevelt's approval, MacArthur accepted.
 It was agreed that MacArthur would receive the rank of field marshal, with its salary and allowances, in addition to his major general's salary as Military Advisor to the Commonwealth Government of the Philippines.
 This made him the best-paid soldier in the world.
-It would be his fifth tour in the Far East.
 MacArthur sailed from San Francisco on the in October 1935, accompanied by his mother and sister-in-law.
-He brought Eisenhower and Major James B. Ord along as his assistants.
+He brought Eisenhower and Major James B. Ord as his assistants.
 Another passenger on the President Hoover was Jean Marie Faircloth, an unmarried 37-year-old socialite.
 Over the next two years, MacArthur and Faircloth were frequently seen together.
 His mother became gravely ill during the voyage and died in Manila on 3 December 1935.

 Ceremony at Camp Murphy, 15 August 1941, marking the induction of the Philippine Army Air Corps.
 Behind MacArthur, from left to right, are Lieutenant Colonel Richard K. Sutherland, Colonel Harold H. George, Lieutenant Colonel William F. Marquat and Major LeGrande A. Diller.

-President Quezon officially conferred the title of field marshal on MacArthur in a ceremony at Malacañan Palace on 24 August 1936.
-Eisenhower recalled finding the ceremony "rather fantastic".
-He found it "pompous and rather ridiculous to be the field marshal of a virtually nonexisting army."
-Eisenhower learned later on that the field-marshalship had not been (as he had assumed) Quezon's idea.
-"I was surprised to learn from him that he had not initiated the idea at all; rather, Quezon said that MacArthur himself came up with the high-sounding title."
-(A persistent myth has pervaded the biographical literature, to the effect that MacArthur wore a "specially designed sharkskin uniform" at the 1936 ceremony to go with his new rank of Philippine Field Marshal.
-Richard Meixsel has debunked this story; in fact the special uniform was "the creation of a poorly informed journalist in 1937 who mistook a recently introduced U.S. Army white dress uniform for a distinctive field marshal's attire.")
+Quezon officially conferred the title of field marshal on MacArthur in a ceremony at Malacañan Palace on 24 August 1936.
+Eisenhower learned later that the field-marshalship had not been (as he had assumed) Quezon's idea: "rather, Quezon said that MacArthur himself came up with the high-sounding title."
+(A persistent myth has pervaded the biographical literature that MacArthur wore a specially designed sharkskin uniform at the 1936 ceremony.
+Richard Meixsel has debunked this story as a journalist's error.)